shubham1925/Kalman-Filter/index.md

 ### Overview of the important applications

+Kalman Filter is used in a variety of systems for tracking, trajectory prediction, perception and many more.
+One of the most important applications of Kalman Filter is the Localization in Robotics.

-Kalman filters are useful in robot localization, where landmarks are known but the robot position isn’t.
+In robot localization, the landmarks or the environment features are known but the robot position isn’t.
 If the robot position is calculated using trigonometry and sensor inputs or by dead-reckoning, then it may seem like the robot is jumping around the area.
 Kalman filter is better in such applications, as it models the uncertainty of the sensor measurements as well.

 ### Variants